-At the beginning, middle, and end of every single school year, I always have parents ask me for tips about how they can support their child’s learning at home.
-Sometimes they are looking for worksheets or workbook recommendations, but oftentimes, they are much more interested in how learning can be integrated into their daily lives.
-Learning opportunities are literally EVERYWHERE, but sometimes it takes a minute to stop and realize just how many ways we can enrich students’ lives academically, even outside the classroom.
+At the beginning, middle, and end of every single school year, I always have parents ask me for tips about how they can support their child's learning at home.
+Sometimes they are looking for worksheets or workbook recommendations.
+Oftentimes, they are much more interested in how learning can be integrated into their daily lives.
+Learning opportunities are literally EVERYWHERE.
+Sometimes it takes a minute to stop and realize just how many ways we can enrich students' lives academically, even outside the classroom.

 - Read aloud, read aloud, read aloud.
 As children grow older, many parents stop reading to their kids and listening to their kids read.
 If I had one tip for parents, it would be to read with their child every single night.
 They constantly need to hear examples of fluent reading just like they need to practice their own fluency.
 If they are younger, I always recommend You Read to Me, I'll Read to You books.
 Otherwise, any book will do.
 If parents really want to work on comprehension skills with their students, I'll send them home with these free question stems as they really promote discussion (Bonus: I use these in my class ALL year).

 - Mental Math Car Ride Game Show.
 Okay, that sounds more fancy than it is.
 I always encourage parents to find numbers on the road and make a math game out of it.
 Speed limit is 65?
 What's 6+5, 6-5, and 6 x 5?
 Did you just pass mile marker 165?
 What's 16-5?
 What's 1+6+5?